omaraflak/bittorrent-client/README.md

-# Bittorrent Client
+# BitTorrent Client

-This is a very simplistic bittorrent client.
+This is a very simple BitTorrent client.

 ```python